Dr Elizabeth Yi Wang

 Research interests

-Dr Wang welcomes PhD proposals aligned with these research areas, specifically those focused on green technology, rural development, poverty reduction, and ESG.
-She particularly encourages applications from candidates with multidiciplinary, especiall computer science, backgrounds and big data analytics skills.
+Dr Wang welcomes PhD proposals aligned with these research areas, specifically those focused on green technology, rural development, poverty reduction, ESG, sustainability transitions, and AI for sustainable development.
+Applications from candidates with interdisciplinary backgrounds, especially those combining computer science, data science, engineering, and related analytical disciplines, are particularly encouraged.

 Selected research and engagement grants: